11 Causes Of Unintentional And Unexplained Weight Loss In Kids

 Serious diseases, such as rheumatoid arthritis, TB, or HIV, may also cause weight loss in children (1).

 Besides these conditions, heart and kidney problems could cause unexplained weight loss.
-Acute or progressive weight loss may also happen due to adverse health conditions, such as cancer.
+Acute or progressive weight loss in kids may also happen due to adverse health conditions, such as cancer.
 If you suspect your child is losing weight for no apparent reason, consult a pediatrician (9).

 Signs And Symptoms Of Abnormal Weight Loss